SkafteNicki/dtu_mlops/s7_deployment/apis.md

     response = requests.post('https://httpbin.org/post', data = pload)
     ```

-    Investigate the response (this is an artifical example, because we actually does not control the server).
+    Investigate the response (this is an artificial example, because we actually does not control the server).

 9. Finally, we should also know that requests can be send directly from the command line using the `curl` command.
     Sometimes it is easier to send a request directly from the terminal and sometimes it is easier to do directly from